Buyers Guides Graphics Cards

 Original Review by Jay Harris: AMD Radeon RX 7800 XT Review (Powercolor Red Devil edition) – AMD’s Mid-Range Performance King

-The PowerColor Red Devil RX 7800 XT is one of the best in the 7800 lineup.
-With a sleek three fan cooler, modest 90MHz increase to the boost clock (when compared with the reference design) and a striking design it’s a great bet.
-The beefed up heatsink design, with 7 heat pipes for optimal heat dissipation, also allow for increased overclocking headroom, especially when paired with the cards 16 phase power delivery.
-As such, PowerColor’s 7800 XT designs builds on the solid RNDA 3 base of this card, adding to an impressive 16GB memory allocation and strong rasterisation performance.
-An adjustable RGB light-bar surrounding the card, and large (if not disproportionate) 332mm form factor gives it a strong in system presence for mid and high end gaming PC builds.
+The PowerColor Red Devil RX 7800 XT is among the best in the RX 7800 XT lineup.
+With a sleek three-fan cooler, a modest increase to the boost clock, and a striking design, it’s a great bet.
+The beefed-up heatsink design, with seven heat pipes for optimal heat dissipation, also increases overclocking headroom, especially when paired with the card’s 16-phase power delivery.

 GPU Length332mm